Concussion in Cycling: A personal account

 While knowledge of sports related concussion has increased over the past decade, research, recognising and treatment of concussion in cycling has only recently starting to be taken seriously.
 One contributing factor may be the entrenched masculine culture within the sport and a reluctance by riders to speak up and disclose potential head injuries either for fear of their place in a team or being labelled as ‘soft’.
 Over the past month, I've tried to make some notes (when my brain was working well enough) on my own personal experiences following a recent concussion.
 Now that things are slowly getting better, I thought I'd write up these notes to provide an honest first-hand reflection on what it's been like dealing with a cycling related concussion.
 Hopefully, this frank account may empower other riders at all ability levels to be honest and speak up about their injuries.

 On the 10th June 2021 I'd booked to go Downhill Mountain biking in Wales.
-The weather wasn't great, with low cloud and rain, so I'd made the decisions to just keep it chilled and not go too fast and ride well within comfortably within my limited.
-Sadly, this cautious approach was enough to prevent an accident.
+The weather wasn't great, with low cloud and rain, so I'd made the decisions to just keep it chilled and not go too fast and ride well within my comfort zone.
+Sadly, this cautious approach wasn't enough to prevent an accident.

 I was riding down one of the red graded routes which I'd already ridden without issue earlier that morning.
 However, this time, about halfway down I went round a relatively open right-left corner at about 25-30 kph which had a large smooth slab of slate in the middle of the track.
 As I exited the first part of the corner the front wheel lost grip on the slate and threw me over the bars and over the edge of the track where I promptly landed on my head and shoulder.
 It all happened in a split second with no time to react.

-After being sent home with my arm in a sling and without any painkillers, over the next 3 days the dizziness, nausea, balance and generally falling asleep constantly, got worse to the point I went back to hospital to get checked out again.
+After being sent home with my arm in a sling and without any painkillers, over the next 3 days the dizziness, nausea, balance and generally falling asleep constantly, got worse to the point my wife started to get concerned and took me back to hospital to get checked out again.
 I waited 6 hours this time in A & E, before finally being seen and sent for a CT scan and given a good check over.
 Thankfully all was clear, but I was formally diagnosed with a concussion at this point and told "if you need to sleep, just go with it and sleep it off".
 Beyond which, I was given no advice on what to do (if you can call ‘sleep it off’ advice).
 I guess I'm in a lucky position researching concussion, that I knew what I should and shouldn't be doing (See links at end for advice).
 Those who don’t have this background would simply be left to their own devices.

 Even though I knew what to expect, I wasn't prepared for just how bad I was going to feel.
 I found it frustrating at times, as people could see the sling and comprehend a broken collarbone and asked me dumb questions like how is it? (bloody painful, do you really need to ask?), but try telling people you've got concussion and feel terrible, again the seriousness and severity of symptoms just doesn't seem to register with a lot of people, probably because there are often no visible signs of what’s going on inside, but also probably due to a lack of understanding in the general public.
 When you're lying around all day falling asleep all the time or struggling to concentrate and take things in when people are talking to you, I think some people pass it off as you playing on it to get time off work because ‘it’s just a bump on the head’ (trust me after 4 weeks I was crying out to get back to work with boredom).